Information

 Feasibility relaxation values for upper bounds of columns or rows.

-Methods of accessing information
+Methods for accessing information

 In different programming interfaces, the ways to access and set information are slightly different.
 For details, please refer to the corresponding chapters of each programming language API reference manual: